Icon-Agency/mdba-environmental-water/README.md

 * Optional components	(field_ew_optional_components, using Paragraph ew_optional_component)

 ##Water through time
-All data is coming from *waterThroughTime.json*
+All Water through time data is coming from *waterThroughTime.json* and can be modified and expanded by changing the data in the JSON file using the following templates:

 ###JSON Example of water through time date